-I am Quantum Golf Putter, a new kind of golf putter, not just an attractive new design.
-Its new symmetric technology makes old Ping style blade and Odyssey style mallet golf putters obsolete.
+Quantum is a new kind of golf putter, not just an attractive new design.
+Its new symmetric technology makes old Ping style blade golf putters and Odyssey style mallet golf putters obsolete.
 Here's why this is a Quantum Improvement in Golf Putters Putting!

 Old technology golf putters including Ping Style Blades and Odyssey Styl Mallets and all their copycats are Asymmetric.
 The new technology Quantum Putter is Symmetric.
 The difference is stark and simple...